usharanikj/customer_entity_resolution/README.md

 * Extracting a **6-digit ZIP code** for geographic blocking

 **Why This Matters**
-Standardization wasn’t just for better matching — it was critical for **performance**.
+Standardization wasn’t just for better matching, it was critical for **performance**.
 By converting noisy text fields into consistent, indexable formats (e.g., fixed-length phone numbers and ZIP codes), the pipeline transforms expensive text comparisons into **index-friendly joins**, enabling scalable execution on large datasets.

 **Output Table:** `stg_clean_accounts`